 Proceed to Templenoe under sail power alone.
 For safety, yachts are allowed to use engine power as soon as the SW end of Illaungowla island is on the beam.
 Proceed at no more than 5knts to your anchorage spot.

 Templenoe to Carrauntoohil (35km cycle each way)

 Anchor off Templenoe pier - due to the shoal nature of the bay, you may have a significant distance to row in the dinghy.
 Put runners ashore - sail time ends as the runners alight, at which point their land time starts.
 There is a mandatory five minute kit check.
-Become reunited with your bikes.
+Become reunited with your bikes (unless you have brought them with you).
 Saddle up, go to the end of the road and turn left onto the main road.
 Exercise extreme caution please: roads are not closed and local drivers can drive very fast and somewhat erratically.
 Cycle to Blackwater Bridge and take the right hand turn before the road passes over the bridge.
 Cycle via the Ballaghbeama Gap to Machanlawaun at the foot of Carrauntoohil.
 Padlock bikes.
 Proceed up the well-marked Kerry Way until you come to a fence line at a pass at altitude of around 350m.
 Follow the fence line right, ascending via Curraghmore (822m) and Caher (1001m) to Carrauntoohil (1039m, the highest point in Ireland).
 Return to Templenoe via the same route.
 Land time ends as runners step into the dinghy, when sail time once more commences.

 Dingle to Mount Brandon